-- Level 1 fair value is based on quoted market prices (unadjusted) in active markets for identical instruments as measured at the reporting date. - Level 2 fair value is determined from inputs other than quoted prices that are observable for the asset or liability, either directly (for example prices) or indirectly (for example derived from prices). - Level 3 fair value is determined from inputs for the asset or liability that are not based on observable market data.
+- Level 1 fair value is based on quoted market prices (unadjusted) in active markets for identical instruments as measured on reporting date. - Level 2 fair value is determined through inputs, other than quoted prices included in Level 1 that are observable for the assets and liabilities, either directly (prices) or indirectly (derived from prices). - ⇒ Level 3 fair value is determined through valuation techniques which use significant unobservable inputs.